jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 In this three-part series, I want to take a functional approach to building React applications.

+There will be mathematical theory sprinkled throughout the series, and hopefully by the end of it you will pick up some useful techniques!

 **Series contents:**

 - Part 1 - Deconstructing the React Component
 - Part 2 - Read-only context with Reader monad
 - Part 3 - Functional state management with Reducer

-There will be mathematical theory sprinkled throughout the series, and hopefully by the end of it you will pick up some useful techniques!
+Functional programming -- category theory in particular -- teaches us a lot about program construction.
+Much of the tools that functional programmers reach for are very generalized, and widely applicable to various domains.
+It is this *learn once, appy everywhere* idea that I think would appeal to many folks in the business of making software.
+(Not to mention that functional programming is fun!)

+React has many patterns that grew out of the community.
+I want to take a step back and view these patterns from a new angle, and see if we can formalize them with mathematical theory.

-Basic React knowledge is required to understand this post.
+You wil need basic React knowledge in order to understand this series.
 I will discuss concepts such as [components](https://facebook.github.io/react/docs/components-and-props.html), [elements](https://facebook.github.io/react/docs/rendering-elements.html), and [higher-order components](https://facebook.github.io/react/docs/higher-order-components.html) (HOC).